albertpchen/cde/README.md

   recursive field lookups
 - `updateHidden` (`::+=`): like `update` but also makes it so that the field will not appear in the elaborated JSON
+These methods may only be called once for each field name within the same `Cde` block.

 `Cde` objects may be mixed-in using the `mixin` method or the `+` operator.
 This will return a new `Cde` object with the field values of the RHS overriding